junixbr/Ether/README.md

 ![alt text](https://github.com/junixbr/Ether/blob/main/Screenshot_2.png?raw=true)

-I made this for my use/purpose, you can use/change it whatever your need is.
+I made this using Visual Basic 2022 with .NET 8 for my use/purpose, you can use/change it whatever your need is.